1. NON-RACE RULES

 2.1.
 League Format

 2.1.1.
-The league will follow a structured season format consisting of a series of races conducted on the iRacing platform using the [Legacy] NASCAR Chevrolet Impala COT (2009).
+The league will follow a structured season format consisting of a series of races conducted on the iRacing platform using the NASCAR Xfinity Series B Class Car.

 2.2 League Eligibility